Edit

 Explore online information

-In our career information pages linked above, we summarize key information about different career options and provide links to videos, articles and interviews.
+In our career information pages linked above, we summarise key information about different career options and provide links to videos, articles and interviews.
 If you are also looking for podcasts on careers and skills development for scientists, you can access a curated list here.

 Career events and networking